hraberg/Shen.java/README.md

 * Varargs method handles, but I want to generate more exact methods, but to do that, I need to generate interfaces dynamically - but I'm holding off bytecode generation until Shen "works".
 * There's a very simplistic idea of having more than one MethodHandle registered per function, but it just tries them instead of picking the best one.
 I guess this will evolve into guards and callsites in the invokedynamic world.
 * JDK < 8.
 Should be easy to backport by removing use of lambdas and `java.util.functions`.
+* The tests currently intermittently fail with class cast for numeric operations.

 ## References